 Now we are going to test the basic movement patterns.
 Each of the tests will yield data regarding your ability to move effectively in the patterns, as well as determining your performance limits.
 Warm up further for each movement by working up through a few sets (per your preference) to reach a maximum state of readiness.
 Record your results in each test.

-- Squat – Select the best style (back, front, goblet, zircher, etc.) that you can load, and choose a weight with which you can get somewhere between 5 to 10 reps, roughly.
+- Squat – Select the best style (back, front, goblet, Zercher, etc.) that you can load, and choose a weight with which you can get somewhere between 5 to 10 reps, roughly.
 Perform with good form for max reps, to failure, or 0 repetitions in reserve (RIR).
 Record your number and when you retest, use the same weight and look for higher reps.
 If you don’t have barbells, dumbbells, or kettlebells, you can use a weighted backpack or even hold a heavy stone, etc. #noexcuses #findaway…if you need help…contact me.

 - Hinge – Perform the deadlift exercise (your choice on stance and grip) and pull 5 reps from the floor.
 At retest, attempt to add weight, but keep your reps at 5.
-Olympic bar, trap bar, or heavy dumbbells off blocks will be the standard options, but you can also use a crate filled with sandbags or other heavy objects.
+Olympic bar, trap bar, or heavy dumbbells off blocks will be the standard options, but you can also use 5-gallon buckets or a crate filled with sandbags or other heavy objects.

 - Lunge – For this pattern, we are going to use a light-to-moderate load and employ an isometric hold which places the rear knee just off the floor.
 Perform this test with each leg forward (one for left, one for right) and record the max time you can hold.
 You can put load on your body with a weight vest or backpack, by holding dumbbells at your sides, or with a barbell on your shoulders.
 Just use the same weight and technique when you retest.